selfxyz/tee-monorepo/cli/oyster-serverless/README.md

 ## 📋 List Subscriptions

 Retrieve and display all subscriptions associated with a specific wallet address.
-(TESTNET ONLY)

 ```bash
 oyster-serverless subscription list